epam/edp-install/docs/user-guide/add-application.md

 !!! note
     After the complete adding of the application, inspect the [Application Overview](application.md) part.

-!!! note
-    Since EDP v3.3.0, the **CI tool** field has been hidden.
-Now EDP Portal automatically defines the CI tool depending on which one is deployed with EDP.
-If both Jenkins and Tekton are deployed, EDP Portal chooses Tekton by default.
-To define the CI tool manually, operate with the **spec.ciTool** parameters.

 ## Related Articles

 * [Manage Applications](application.md)